nanogiants/appcom-styleguide-ios/README.md

 ##### Method Declarations and Definitions

-One space should be used between the - or + and the return type, and no spacing in the parameter list except between parameters.
+One space must be used between the - or + and the return type, and no spacing in the parameter list except between parameters.

 ```
 // good